rustic-rs/docs/src/commands/init/intro.md

 Note that larger pack sizes have advantages, especially for large repository or remote repositories.
 They lead to less packs in the repository and transfer larger datasets to the repository which can increase the throughput.
-But there are also disadvantages.
-Rustic keeps the whole pack in memory before writing it to the backend.
+But there are also disadvantages. rustic keeps the whole pack in memory before writing it to the backend.
 As writes are parallelized, multiple packs are kept.
 So larger pack sizes increase the memory usage of the `backup` command.
 Moreover larger pack sizes lead to increased repack rates during `prune` or `forget --prune`.